 - If you have hypertension and heart problems, you should practice this breathing technique only under a yoga expert’s guidance.

-- If you have an artificial pacemaker or stent, epilepsy, hernia, backache due to slip disc, or have recently undergone abdominal surgery, please avoid practicing this breathing technique.
+- If you have an artificial pacemaker or stent, epilepsy, hernia, backache due to slip disc, or have recently undergone abdominal surgery, please avoid practising this breathing technique.

 - Women who have recently given birth or are pregnant should not practice this technique.
 Even during menstruation, it should be avoided as it involves vigorous abdominal presses.